iDash3/tinywebserver/README.md

 - ml paper remakes: explain theory using infini, then code them up from scratch.
   - sam
   - ...

-- designed, built and raced robots at 16. only high school competitor at TryTa (robotics competition) [stopped bc it was too expensive]
+- worked at VPS startup at 16

-- worked at VPS startup at 15
+- designed, built and raced robots by myself at 15. only high school competitor at TryTa (robotics competition) [stopped bc it was too expensive]

 still updating